illinois-impact/ece408_project/README.md

     ... < snip > ...

 You can see how much time MXNet is spending on a variety of the operators.

+**Deliverables (to be submitted with Milestone 2)**
+In your report, list a table of the most time-consuming kernels.

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**